aosabook/500lines/functionalDB/chapter.md

 1. A data store for entities

-2. Indices that are used to speed up queries to the database (these indices and the meaning of their names will be explained later.)
+2. Indexes that are used to speed up queries to the database (these indexes and the meaning of their names will be explained later.)

 In our design, a single conceptual ‘database’ may consist of many *Database* instances, each of which represents a snapshot of the database at *curr-time*.
 A *Layer* may share the exact same entity with another *Layer* if the entity’s state hasn’t changed between the times that they represent.